Eye in the Sky (2015 film): Production

 Eye in the Sky is directed by Gavin Hood based on a screenplay by Guy Hibbert.
 The screenplay was a project initially being developed at BBC Films, and FilmNation Entertainment acquired Hibbert's screenplay from BBC in September 2011 for Oliver Hirschbiegel to direct.
 Production did not happen as anticipated, and Hood sent the screenplay to Xavier Marchand, president of Entertainment One.
 Marchand decided to develop it to produce a film with Hood directing.
 Entertainment One partnered with Raindog Films in April 2014 to produce Eye in the Sky with Colin Firth as one of the producers.
 Actors Helen Mirren and Aaron Paul joined the cast the following month.

-Hood, who was born in South Africa, chose to film Eye in the Sky in his home country.
+Hood, born in South Africa, chose to film Eye in the Sky in his home country.
 Filming began in South Africa in September 2014.
 Since the South African Civil Aviation Authority did not grant filmmakers permission to fly real drones in the country's airspace for the production, they used visual effects to display the drones.
 Hood found practical locations throughout South Africa that substituted for settings in the film: an area that looked like Surrey for Mirren's character, clubs that had the appearance of Las Vegas establishments, and Beaufort West which was a backdrop for the state of Nevada in the United States.
 The bombed town square was built as a movie set at Cape Town Film Studios.
 Filming concluded on 4 November 2014.
 None of the four lead actors—Mirren, Rickman, Paul, and Abdi—met one another during production, instead filming alone with Hood due to their characters' separate locations in the film.
 For example, despite the two costarring in a pair of films (Eye in the Sky and the animated feature Help!
 I'm a Fish), Aaron Paul and Alan Rickman had never met each other in person, according to Paul.

 Mark Kilian and Paul Hepker, who scored Hood's films Tsotsi (2005) and Rendition (2007), reteamed to score Eye in the Sky as did editor Megan Gill.

 Release

 Eye in the Sky premiered at the 2015 Toronto International Film Festival on 11 September 2015.
 The film had its United States premiere on 7 January 2016 at the Palm Springs International Film Festival.

 Bleecker Street distributed the film in the United States, releasing it in New York City and Los Angeles on 11 March 2016 and gradually expanding to additional markets on the following two weekends.
 On 1 April 2016, the film received a wide release.
 Deadline said this release was positioned to take place after the 2015–2016 awards season.

 Entertainment One distributed the film in the United Kingdom on 8 April 2016 and Malta in May 2016.
-It will also distribute the film in Canada, Belgium, the Netherlands, Luxembourg, Spain, Australia, and New Zealand.
+It also distributed the film in Canada, Belgium, the Netherlands, Luxembourg, Spain, Australia, and New Zealand.